AynRandDuran/space-saloon/README.md

 # Space Saloon
 We figured we wanted to make a game maybe or whatever

-### Installation
+## Installation
-Literally just clone the reposity, go into Unity, go to Projects > Open, and select the repository folder.
+Clone the reposity, open it in Unity, and open a scene.

 ### Importing Sprites
 Since this is a 2D pixel art game, we need to consider keeping things scaled properly and such.
 The Pixel Perfect camera component takes care of many aspects of this, but we still need to import our sprites properly.
 These steps are take from the [Unity documentation](https://docs.unity3d.com/Packages/com.unity.2d.pixel-perfect@1.0/manual/index.html).